quicwg/base-drafts/draft-ietf-quic-transport.md

 fatal connection error MUST use a closing frame if it has sufficient state to do so.

-To support this process, a token is sent by endpoints.
+To support this process, a token is sent by the endpoints that can be recovered or regenerated by the endpoint based on the information available in each packet even if the connection state was lost.
+This provides a protect mechanism to identify Stateless Reset packets from an attacker.

 The token is carried in the NEW_CONNECTION_ID frame sent by either peer, and servers can specify the stateless_reset_token transport parameter during the handshake (clients cannot because their transport parameters don't have confidentiality protection).
 This value is protected by encryption, so only client and server know this value.

 An endpoint that receives packets that it cannot process sends a packet in the following layout: